annavesely/sumSome/README.md

 # sumSome
 [![DOI](https://zenodo.org/badge/324800427.svg)](https://zenodo.org/badge/latestdoi/324800427)

-sumSome is the package developed to quickly perform permutation-based closed testing by sum tests.
+sumSome is the package developed to quickly perform closed testing by sum tests.
 The procedure applies to any global test which is sum-based, i.e., such that a group statistic may be written as a sum of contributions per feature (sum of t-scores, p-value combinations etc.).
-It adapts to the unknown joint distribution of the data through random permutations.

 The method allows to construct lower confidence bounds for the proportion of true discoveries (TDP), simultaneously over all subsets of hypotheses.
 Simultaneity ensures control of the TDP even when the subset of interest is selected post hoc, after seeing the data.

-As a main feature, the package produces simultaneous lower confidence bounds for the proportion of active voxels in different clusters for fMRI cluster analysis.
-Moreover, it allows to analyze gene expression data and generic permutation statistics.
+As main features, the package uses permutations to produce simultaneous lower confidence bounds for the proportion of active voxels in different clusters for fMRI data, and for the proportion of differentially expressed genes in different pathways for gene expression data.
+Moreover, it allows to analyze generic statistics using both permutations and a parametric approach.

 ## Installation